 Recently, my dear friend Patty gave me her recipe for an egg-free carbonara paired with zucchini noodles (zoodles).
-Zoodles are a fantastic healthy substitute for the spaghetti in the classic Italian dish.
+Zoodles are a fantastic nutritious substitute for the spaghetti in the classic Italian dish.

 But I happened to have a spaghetti squash ripening on my kitchen counter, and I thought it would give the recipe a fun autumn twist to use that instead.

-The spaghetti squash was absolutely delicious tossed with bacon, onions, fresh black pepper, and Pecorino Romano in the creamy carbonara sauce.
+The spaghetti squash was absolutely delicious tossed with bacon, onions, fresh black pepper, and Pecorino Romano in the creamy naturally gluten free carbonara sauce.

 As I noted above, this isn’t the traditional carbonara sauce that’s made with a raw egg (the egg usually cooks when stirred into hot spaghetti).

-Ready to make this new recipe?
+Ready to make this new easy spaghetti squash recipe?
 Let’s go.

 Instructions